 \begin{lemma} Let $\ga \sim \ga'$ are flip equivalent integral curves in $\rr^3$.
 Suppose $\ga$ is reachable.
 Then so is $\ga'$. \end{lemma}

 In other words, the lemma says that if $\ga\in \cM_n$ is a limit point of~$\cD_n$, then so are all flip equivalent curves $\ga'\sim \ga$.

-\begin{proof} Since $\ga \sim \ga'$, there is a \emph{flip sequence}~$\bk$ as in~\eqref{eq:flip-seq}, and a sequence of multipliers \ts $\bm = (m_1,\ldots,m_N)\in \zz^m$ \ts counting how many pairs of unit triangles added at each flip.
-Use positive and negative integers~$m_i$ to denote clockwise of counterclockwise direction of the flip $\ga_{i-1}\to \ga_{i}$.
+\begin{proof} Since $\ga \sim \ga'$, there is a \emph{flip sequence}~$\bk$ as in~\eqref{eq:flip-seq}, and a sequence of multipliers \ts $\bm = (m_1,\ldots,m_N)\in \zz^m$ \ts counting how many pairs of unit triangles are added at each flip.
+Use positive and negative integers~$m_i$ to denote clockwise or counterclockwise direction of the flip $\ga_{i-1}\to \ga_{i}$.
+A flip consists of attaching sequentially $m$ sets of six triangles.
+Assume the first rhombus in a sequence spanned by six unit triangles is \ts $[v_{k-1} v_k v_{k+1} v']$.
+We say that the direction of the flip is positive if the determinant of the matrix \ts $(v_{k-1}-v_k; v'-v_k; v_{k+1}-v_k)$ \ts is positive.
+Otherwise, we say the direction of the flip is negative.
 Thus, pair $(\bk,\bm)$ uniquely encodes the combinatorial structure of the flip equivalence.
 Let

 be the map defining flip sequence as above.
 By construction, \ts $\Phi_{\bk,\bm}: \cD_n \to \cD_n$, and \ts $\Phi_{\bk,\bm}(\ga) = \ga'$.

 Clearly, the map \ts $\Phi_{\bk,\bm}$ \ts is a composition of \ts $|m_1|+\ldots +|m_N|$ continuous maps, and thus also continuous on~$\cM_n$.
 Since $\ga$ is reachable, there is a sequence \ts $\bigl\{\ga^{\<t\>} \to \ga, \ts t\in \nn\bigr\}$ \ts of converging curves $\ga^{\<t\>} \in\cD_n$.
 Thus, we have another sequence of converging curves in~$\cD_n$: